YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “I’m convinced it’s as a result of the excess of plastics in our seas.
 It's said that fishermen are always dredging up strange looking fish.
 Some of the creatures are huge with no eyes....Others are so pale you’d think they were the ghosts of the sea.
 We have to put a stop to this, but how?”

-“Those could make interesting ‘fish and chips’,” quipped Matthew but when his boss's face grew more serious, he realized his mistake.
+“Those could make interesting ‘fish and chips’,” quipped Matthew but when he saw his boss's frown, he realized his mistake.

 “How revolting!
 This isn’t funny Matthew.
 We’re not in the university common room now where you can exchange jokes.
 You’re at the center for environmental studies and we’re dealing with serious matters here.
 This is worrying.”